You want smart political talk without the meltdowns?

 That's a very bad idea.

-And it doesn't matter how you cook it, whether you deep fry it, grill it, roast it, bake it, broil it, Chef IQ sense will guarantee that your chicken, that your pork chops, that your steak, that your burgers, uh that your fish, your pork ribs will come out exactly to your preferred outcome every single time.
+And it doesn't matter how you cook it, whether you deep-fry it, grill it, roast it, bake it, broil it, Chef IQ Sense will guarantee that your chicken, that your pork chops, that your steak, that your burgers, that your fish, your pork ribs will come out exactly to your preferred outcome every single time.

-And if you're cooking for friends, family, neighbors.
+And if you're cooking for friends, family, neighbors, guess what?

-They're gonna think you went to culinary school.
+They're going to think you went to culinary school.

 Chef IQ Sense is simple.